mcu-tools/mcuboot/docs/imgtool.md

 `doc/signed_images.md`.

 This program is written for Python3, and has several dependencies on Python libraries.
-These can be installed using 'pip3' manually:
+These can be installed using 'pip3':

-    pip3 install --user cryptography
+    pip3 install --user -r scripts/requirements.txt

-or, on Ubuntu, using the package manager:

-    sudo apt-get install python3-cryptography

 ## Managing keys